Generating Preview Tables for Entity Graphs: Introduction

 In our definition (details in Sec.~\ref{sec:definitions}), a \emph{preview} is a set of preview tables, each of which has a \emph{key attribute} (corresponding to an entity type) and a set of \emph{non-key attributes} (each corresponding to a relationship type).
 Given an entity graph and its schema graph, there is thus a large space of possible previews.
 Our goal is to find an ``optimal'' preview in the space.
 To this end, we tackle several challenges: (1) We discern what factors contribute to the goodness of a preview and propose several scoring functions for key and non-key attributes as well as preview tables.
 The scoring functions are based on several intuitions related to how much information a preview conveys and how helpful it is to users.
 (2) Based on the scoring measures, a preview's score is maximized when it includes as many tables and attributes as possible.
 However, the purpose of having a preview is to help users attain a quick understanding of data and thus a preview must fit into a limited display space.
 Considering the tradeoff, we enforce a constraint on preview size.
 Furthermore, we consider enforcing an additional constraint on the pairwise distance between preview tables.
 Given the spaces of all possible previews, we formulate the optimization problem of finding an preview with the highest score among those satisfying the constraints.
 The optimization is non-trivial, as we prove that it is \NP-hard under distance constraint.
 (3) The search space of previews grows exponentially by data size and the constraints.
 A brute-force approach is thus too costly.
 For efficiently finding optimal previews, we designed a dynamic programming algorithm and an Apriori~\cite{apriori}-style algorithm.

 In summary, this paper makes the following contributions: \begin{list}{$\bullet$} { } \item We motivated a novel concept of preview for entity graphs. \item We proposed ideas for measuring the goodness of previews based on several intuitions.
 (Sec.~\ref{sec:scoring}) \item We formulated optimal preview discovery problem, and proved its \NP-hardness under distance constraint.
 (Sec.~\ref{sec:opt}) \item We developed a dynamic-programming algorithm and an Apriori-style algorithm for finding optimal previews.
-(Sec.~\ref{sec:algorithms}) \item Extensive experiments and user study verified the accuracy of the scoring measures, the efficiency of the algorithms, and the overall effectiveness of discovered previews.
+(Sec.~\ref{sec:algorithms}) \item Extensive experiments, comparison with related work, and user study verified the scoring measures' accuracy, the algorithms' efficiency, and the effectiveness of discovered previews.
 (Sec.~\ref{sec:experiments}) \end{list}